alex-thorne/blog/blog/_posts/2025-06-07-pragueguide.md

 categories: [blog, travel]
 tags: [blog, travel]
 ---
-Enter a caption here...
+Prague castle from behind
 {:.figcaption}

-*this unordered seed list will be replaced by the toc {:toc}

-## Prague Recommendations / Info
+# Prague Recommendations / Info

 For years I've been gradually updating an email that I modify and resend to friends and family when they ask for recommendations when visiting Prague.
 I'm posting it here now for easier sharing.
 The list is highly opinionated and by absolutely no means comprehensive or even very well informed.
 Maybe one day it will be slightly more informative.
 Maybe not.

 ## Getting around in Prague